attack-monkey/store/README.md

 Store.js
 ========

-Store is a local JSON object store.
+Store is a normal javascript object - _with super powers_

 _Normal objects..._